Robert Moses and the Modern Park System (1929-1965)

 Mayor Fiorello H. La Guardia discontinued the five independent, borough Parks Departments, and appointed Robert Moses sole commissioner of a unified Department of Parks for New York City.
 Moses also retained his state park offices, and was named to head the Triborough Bridge Authority and other public works authorities.
 At the Parks Department headquarters in the Arsenal, an enormous park design and construction team assembled.
 Architect Aymar Embury II and landscape architect Gilmore D. Clarke were among the 1,800 designers and engineers drawing up plans for the expansion, rehabilitation and modernization of New York's parks.
 An additional 3,900 construction supervisors oversaw the work of an army of Parks Department relief workers—70,000 strong in 1934—all paid by the federal government.

 The fruits of the New Deal and of Moses' organizational genius were evident all over the city.
 In these first years, hundreds of playgrounds were built.
 Three zoos, 10 golf courses and 53 recreational buildings were completed.
-Orchard Beach opened in the Bronx, and Jacob Riis Beach opened in Brooklyn.
+Orchard Beach opened in the Bronx, and Jacob Riis Beach opened in Queens.
 Perhaps most impressively of all, 11 enormous outdoor pools with an average capacity of 5,000 people each opened in neighborhoods all over the city during the sweltering summer of 1936.